Skip to main content

 Life after Approval the Role of Post-Market Surveillance

 The assessment of a therapy’s safety does not end upon its approval.
-Phase 4 trials, also known as studies, are a critical component of the long-term safety evaluation.
+Phase 4 trials, also known as post-market surveillance studies, are a critical component of the long-term safety evaluation.
 These studies occur after a therapy is available to the public and are designed to gather additional information about its risks, benefits, and optimal use in a real-world setting.

 This system acts as an early warning network, allowing regulators to detect potential safety signals that may emerge once a therapy is used by a much larger and more diverse population over many years.
 This ongoing vigilance ensures that the understanding of a hormonal therapy’s safety profile is a living, evolving body of knowledge, continuously updated throughout its entire lifecycle.